Ministerial Secretary

 MISSION STATEMENT

-The Ministerial Secretariat of the Association Central de Honduras of the Seventh-day Adventists, exists to serve the churches and ministerial families of this Association, in relation to the proclamation of the eternal gospel and in the divine mission of preparing ourselves to meet the Lord Jesus who will soon come.
+The Ministerial Secretariat of the Association Central of Honduras of the Seventh-day Adventists, exists to serve the churches and ministerial families of this Association, in relation to the proclamation of the eternal gospel and in the divine mission of preparing us to meet the Lord Jesus who will soon come.

 JOB DESCRIPTIONS